electric-sql/pglite-bindings/README.md

 in any case default C calling conventions apply and filesystems follow POSIX conventions.
 C.UTF-8 is the default locale and cannot be changed.

-for generic setup,  setenv/getenv is used
+for generic setup,  setenv/getenv is used : PGSYSCONFDIR PGCLIENTENCODING PGTZ PGDATABASE PGUSER PG_COLOR do not change PREFIX and PGDATA they are reserved.

-Keeping keys close to actual postgres env control, or maybe prefixed PGL_ when it only concerns the pglite bridge.
+TODO: Keeping keys close to actual postgres env control when possible.
+IDEAS: maybe prefixed PGL_ when they only concerns the pglite bridge.

 ___
 in order of call :